dvajs/dva/docs/guide/source-code-explore.md

 ## `src/index.js`

-In `src/index.js`, dva has done a few things together:
+In `src/index.js`, dva has done a few things:

 0. Introducing dva from the 'dva' dependency: `import dva from 'dva'`;